sylefeb/Silice/projects/vga_wolfpga/README.md

 ## Textures

-The four textures in wolf.tga are damaged versions of the original ones (for copyright reasons), simply replace by those from your copy of the game for best results!
+The four textures in wolf.tga are damaged versions of the original ones (for copyright reasons), and the result is quite horrible.

+Simply replace by textures from your copy of the game for best results!